csanquer/CustomBaseBehavior/README.md

 Installation
 ------------

+You can use [composer](http://getcomposer.org/)  and [packagist.org](http://packagist.org/) package [csanquer/custom-base-behavior](http://packagist.org/packages/csanquer/custom-base-behavior)

-Copy the behavior to a specific path and then register the behavior class by adding the following to the bottom of the `build.properties` file in you project folder:
+Or just download and copy the behavior to a specific path.

+Then register the behavior class by adding the following to the bottom of the `build.properties` file in you project folder:

 ```ini
 # check that you have behaviors enabled